CSR

 VIM-Made-In-France-190521.jpg

-• Active participation in the development of the territory – ongoing relations with collective bodies, educational establishments, associations, etc.
+• Active participation in the development of the territory – ongoing relations with collective bodies, educational institutions, associations…

-• Business Ethics Charter and Policy | VIM CSR Code of Conduct for Suppliers and Service Providers 2019 |
+• Charter and Business Ethics Policy | VIM CSR Code of Conduct for Suppliers and Service Providers 2019 |

 • Taking CSR issues into account in purchasing and subcontracting policy